Vishal-sys-code/AgenticCyberOps/README.md

 # AgenticCyberOps

 AgenticCyberOps is an autonomous cybersecurity pipeline built using LangGraph and LangChain.
-It is designed as an intelligent agent that decomposes high-level security tasks, enforces target scope constraints, executes security scans using tools like nmap and gobuster, and generates a comprehensive security audit report with detailed logs.
+It is designed as an intelligent agent that decomposes high-level security tasks, enforces target scope constraints, executes security scans using tools like `nmap` and `gobuster`, and generates a comprehensive security audit report with detailed logs.

 ---